dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/input-keyboard/how-to-check-modifier-key.md

 ---
 title: "Check which modifier key is pressed"
-description: Learn how to handle keyboard input for your Windows Forms at the form level, before messages reach a control. ms.date: 10/26/2020
+description: Learn how to detect when the SHIFT, ALT, or CTRL keys are pressed in Windows Forms for .NET. ms.date: 10/26/2020
 dev_langs:
   - "csharp"